TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

             'type' => 'record_type'

-         The "record\_type" field can takes values ranging from 0 to 2.
+         The "record\_type" field can take values ranging from 0 to 2.
          Accordingly we define types for the same values.
 Each type defines which fields will be displayed in the BE form.
 Types are discussed in more details later on. ::